 Blog Post

-What you need to know about attention deficit hyperactivity disorder.
+What you need to know about ADHD disorder

 ADHD is a neurodevelopmental disorder that stands for attention-deficit hyperactivity disorder, and sometimes called ADD (attention deficit disorder).
 It is very common and affects millions of children worldwide.
 ADHD is usually diagnosed in childhood but can also last well into adulthood.
 However, a diagnosis of ADHD does not mean your child’s potential is curbed – in fact, many people with ADHD are successful, happy and fulfilled individuals.